Janella Salvador: 2008–2014: Early years, debut

-Lead roles and music
+2015–present: Lead roles and music

 ABS-CBN in 2015 cast Salvador in her first leading role in Oh My G! as an orphan who blames God for the trials in her life.
 On July 1, Salvador released her debut album, which eventually became certified platinum by PARI.
-After featuring in a song for Hong Kong Disneyland, she made her film debut in director Jun Lana's Haunted Mansion.
-The film was a top grosser at the 41st Metro Manila Film Festival.
+After being selected to interpret the theme song "Happily Ever After" for Hong Kong Disneyland's 10th anniversary, she made her film debut in director Jun Lana's Haunted Mansion.
+The film was a top grosser at the 41st Metro Manila Film Festival and won Salvador the New Actress of the Year.

-In 2016, she had her second major lead TV role through the music based drama Born for You.
+In 2016, she had her second major lead TV role through the music-based drama Born for You with Elmo Magalona.
 Salvador portrays an aspiring musician who studies and works in Tokyo.
 In the soundtrack, she released her first Japanese language songs.
 Salvador was announced to work with Disney a third time following her Disney in Concert, Kia Theatre performance with a Philippine exclusive version of Moana's "How Far I'll Go".

 2017 came her first solo concert Super Janella.
 The same year, Salvador would appear in Topel Lee's ensemble film Bloody Crayons.
 It was announced Salvador would be cast in crime drama The Good Son (formerly Kung Kailangan Mo Ako) but following major script changes, announced she would step down from the role.
 She then accepted to join Himig Handog a third time through the Karlo Zabala penned song "Wow Na Feelings" which won 4th Best Song and TFC's Global Choice Award.
 By 2018, she headlined two films.
-Following a portrayal as a singing mermaid in fantasy film My Fairy Tail Love Story, she would garner praise as a love struck waitress in director Jason Paul Laxamana's rom-com So Connected.
+Following a portrayal as a singing mermaid in fantasy film My Fairy Tail Love Story, she would garner praise as a love-struck waitress in director Jason Paul Laxamana's rom-com So Connected.